multiversx/mx-docs/docs/integrators/egld-integration-guide.md

 ## Useful tools and examples

-Elrond SDKs or tools can be used for signing transactions and performing accounts management.
+MultiversX SDKs or tools can be used for signing transactions and performing accounts management.

 A complete list and more detailed information can be found on the [accounts management](/integrators/accounts-management) and [signing transaction](/integrators/creating-transactions) sections.

-There is also an example that matches the above-presented workflow and can be found on the Go SDK for Elrond, [erdgo](https://github.com/ElrondNetwork/elrond-sdk-erdgo/tree/main/examples/examplesFlowWalletTracker).
+There is also an example that matches the above-presented workflow and can be found on the Go SDK for MultiversX, [erdgo](https://github.com/ElrondNetwork/elrond-sdk-erdgo/tree/main/examples/examplesFlowWalletTracker).

 However, other SDKs can be used as well for handling accounts management or transaction signing.